Page cover image

 “Please describe the experience of Being in its most innocent form.”

 Usually during meditation you notice something.
 For example, you notice an itch.
-Or you notice a sound, some tiredness or the mantra.
+Or you notice a sound, some tiredness or your mantra.
 That is normal.

 Once in a while during meditation, some people experience Being in its most innocent form.
 During that experience “you” “notice” and “something” are absent and only Being is experienced.
 The word singular describes that experience well because the three elements – “you”, “notice” and “something” – are absent and the experience contains only Being – only silence and stillness.